scaelles/DEXTR-KerasTensorflow/README.md

     ```Shell
     python demo.py
     ```
-    If you are using a GPU specify which one should be used (for example gpu with id 0):
+    If you have multiple GPUs, you can specify which one should be used (for example gpu with id 0):
     ```Shell
     CUDA_VISIBLE_DEVICES=0 python demo.py
     ```